-qualifications The and disqualifications of the directors of the Company (including the grounds set out in the law) form part of the CG Manual.
-The Compliance Officer, in the performance of his duty to monitor compliance with the provisions and requirements of the CG Manual, should raise the issue temporary any disqualification of any director may have so that necessary procedure for the removal and/or suspension of concerned director nomination and the election of the replacement director can be commenced.
+The qualifications and disqualifications of the directors of the Company (including the grounds set out in the law) form part of the CG Manual.
+The Compliance Officer, in the performance of his duty to monitor compliance with the provisions and requirements of the CG Manual, should raise the issue permanent any disqualification that any director may have so that the necessary procedure for the removal of the concerned director and the nomination election of the replacement director can be commenced.